 It is time to get those creative juices going again!
-Mrs. McBride is offering another opportunity to put your skills to work.
-Find out more details for this month’s challenge here – Willy Wonka Challenge
+Mrs. McBride is offering an opportunity to 4th graders ONLY!
+Let’s put those problem solving and designing skills to work.
+Find out more details for this month’s challenge here – The Valentine Challenge.